 The ONE Planet DTP is committed to ensuring that we embed equality, diversity and inclusion into all activities.
-From our recruitment process, and throughout our training programme and governance processes, we aim to provide a welcoming and supportive community of researchers.
+From our recruitment process, training programme, and governance processes, we aim to provide a welcoming and supportive community of researchers.

-We continue to review and develop our EDI policies to ensure our processes reflect the changing needs of our applicants and doctoral community.
-We have provided some examples of the initiatives we have already put in place below, in order to help develop and support our diverse Doctoral Community:
+To do this, we continue to review and develop our EDI policies, to ensure our actions and processes reflect the changing needs of our applicants and doctoral community.
+We have provided some examples of the initiatives we have already put in place below:

 Our new NERC funded EDI project

 Our ambition is to achieve transformative change in the number of successful applications from minoritized ethnic groups to our DTP.
 We will work to identify the barriers to application for PGR study at Newcastle and Northumbria Universities, particularly within the Natural & Envrionmental Sciences.
 Combining an evidence-driven and research-based approach, we will listen to the voices of applicants and PGRs through a series of focus groups and 1-1 interviews.
 We will use the information collected to inform our future recruitment activities, and will implement actions to remove identified barriers, with the overall aim to tailor appropriate support during the application process.

 The ONE Planet DTP values individual differences and the diversity that this brings.
 We want to ensure that no-one is at a disadvantage because of who they are.
 We encourage applications from under-represented groups, and requests for flexible study (e.g. part-time) are welcomed.
 Further informatio on what our Studentship awards and how to apply can be found here.

 Our academic supervisors all follow a clear and transparent recruitment process set by the DTP, that provides a set criteria for reviewing all applications received.
 We also require all PhD supervisors to undertake EDI training.

 We particularly welcome applications from diversity candidates who may fall into the three key areas below: